The Carpentry License

 The years do not need to be consecutive, but they do need to be four years in total.

-The following people may be used as Qualifying Individuals to sign off on your experience:
+The following people may be used as certifier to sign off on your experience:

 - Licensed General Contractor